scala/docs.scala-lang/contribute/hacker-guide.md

     BUILD SUCCESSFUL
     Total time: 9 minutes 41 seconds

-### IDE ###
+### IDE

 There's no single editor of choice for working with Scala sources, as there are trade-offs associated with each available tool.

-Both Eclipse and Intellij IDEA have Scala plugins, which are known to work with our codebase.
+Both Eclipse and IntelliJ IDEA have Scala plugins, which are known to work with our codebase.
 Here are [instructions for Eclipse](https://github.com/scala/scala/blob/master/src/eclipse/README.md) and [instructions for Intellij](https://github.com/scala/scala/blob/master/src/intellij/README).
 Both of those Scala plugins provide navigation, refactoring and error reporting functionality as well as integrated debugging.
-Unfortunately this comes at a cost of occasional sluggishness.

-On the other hand, lightweight editors such as Emacs, Sublime or jEdit provide unparalleled scriptability and performance, while lacking semantic services and debugging.
+There also exist lighter-weight editors such as Emacs, Sublime or jEdit which provide unparalleled are faster and much less memory/compute-intensive to run, while lacking semantic services and debugging.
 To address this shortcoming, they can integrate with ENSIME, a helper program, which hosts a resident Scala compiler providing some of the features implemented in traditional IDEs.
-However despite having significantly matured over the last year, its support for our particular codebase is still far from being great.
+However despite having significantly matured over the last year, support for our particular code base is still being improved, and is not as mature as for Eclipse and IntelliJ.

-We know of both novices and experienced Scala hackers who've been effective with using both IDEs and lightweight editors.
-Therefore it's hard to recommend a particular tool here, and your choice should boil down to your personal preferences.
+Due to the immense variability in personal preference between IDE/editor experience, it's difficult to recommend a particular tool, and your choice should boil down to your personal preferences.

-### 3. Hack ###
+## 3. Hack

 When hacking on your topic of choice, you'll be modifying Scala, compiling it and testing it on relevant input files.
 Typically you would want to first make sure that your changes work on a small example and afterwards verify that nothing break by running a comprehensive test suite.

-I'm going to start by creating a `sandbox` directory (this particular name doesn't bear any special meaning - it's just a tribute to my first days in Scala team), which will hold a single test file and its compilation results.
-First I make sure that [the bug](https://issues.scala-lang.org/browse/SI-6725) is indeed reproducible by throwing together a simple test and feeding it into the Scala distribution assembled by ant in `build/pack/bin`.
+We'll start by creating a `sandbox` directory (this particular name doesn't bear any special meaning), which will hold a single test file and its compilation results.
+First, let's make sure that
+[the bug](https://issues.scala-lang.org/browse/SI-6725) is indeed reproducible by putting together a simple test and compiling and running it with the Scala compiler that we built using `ant`.
+The Scala compiler that we just built is located in `build/pack/bin`.

     17:25 ~/Projects/scala (ticket/6725)$ mkdir sandbox
     17:26 ~/Projects/scala (ticket/6725)$ cd sandbox